EU-EDPS/website-evidence-collector/FAQ.md

 The website evidence collector has been tested to work with TestSSL.sh in version 3.0rc5.

+#### How do I gather evidence with given consent?

+If a particular website stores given user consent in a cookie and the encoding of consent in the cookie value is known, than the software can preset such a cookie.
+The website receives this consent cookie and would assumes from the very beginning of the browsing session that consent has been obtained.

+TODO: example of such a cookie and example of a command line call.

 ## Evaluation of the Output

 #### Which applications do you recommend to open and display the output?